sukantabhun/Admin-Pannel/README.md

 ###User Credentials:

-Sukanta Bhunia
+username: Sukanta Bhunia
-abcdefgh
+password: abcdefgh

-TestAdmin
+username: TestAdmin
-12345678
+password: 12345678

 - This project is designed to be scalable and easily adaptable for further features.